peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Return Value:</b>

-Less than 0, if this value is less than the other object; or 0, if both values are equal; or greater than 0, if this value is less than the other object or if the other object is null.
+Less than 0, if this value is less than the other object; or 0, if both alues are equal; or greater than 0, if this value is less than the other bject or if the other object is null.

 ### ContainsKey